premchander-revature/interviewquestions/SQL/SQL Content Preparation/SQL Joins.md

 Explanation: An SQL join clause combines records from two or more tables in a database.
 It creates a set that can be saved as a table or used as it is.
 A JOIN is a means for combining fields from two tables by using values common to each.

 ---

-104. A_____ is a query that retrieves rows from more than one table or view:
-a) Start
-b) End
-c) Join
-d) All of the mentioned

-Answer: c
-Explanation: An SQL join clause combines records from two or more tables in a database.
-It creates a set that can be saved as a table or used as it is.
-A JOIN is a means for combining fields from two tables by using values common to each.

----